-- 1. When the APCD proposes to offer the draft EIR for public review, it will publishfile a Notice of Completion of Draft EIR and indicate the public comment period. - Notice will be given by postingfiled with the Office of Planning and Research and posted on the APCD public bulletin board, by publishing a legal or display advertisement in a newspaper of general circulation in the project area, and by direct mailings to interested parties.
-Where applicable, a copy of the Notice of Completion and required form will be sent to the State Clearinghouse along with 10 copies of the draft EIR. - 3.
+- 1. When the APCD proposes to offer the draft EIR for public review, it will file a Notice of Completion of Draft EIR and indicate the public comment period. - 2.
+Notice will be filed with the Office of Planning and Research and posted on the APCD public bulletin board, by publishing a legal or display advertisement in a newspaper of general circulation in the project area, and by direct mailings to interested parties. - 3.
 The notice will include: a brief description of the proposed project and location; a listing of impacts addressed in the document; the length of the review period (a minimum of 30 days unless the review includes the State Clearinghouse, in which case it will be 45 days) in which comments will be received by the APCD; the date, time and place of the public comment hearing on the EIR, and the places where copies of the EIR and documents referenced in the EIR are available for public review.

-- 4. APCD may hold a public hearing on draft EIRs.
+4. APCD may hold a public hearing on draft EIRs.
 The hearing will be held within 30-45 days of the publication of the Notice of Completion.
 At the hearing, comments by interested agencies, the public and the applicant are solicited on the accuracy and adequacy of the draft EIR.
 These comments may include critiques of any part of the document including impact summary tables, forecasts of environmental effects, proposed mitigation measures and project alternatives.
 Comments on the merit of the project rather than its potential environmental effects and their mitigation are not appropriate, and should be reserved for the decision-making hearing.
 The preparer of the draft may informally respond to comments at the hearing.
-Written responses to comments must be provided in the Final EIR. - H. Findings and Recommendation for Approval
+Written responses to comments must be provided in the Final EIR.

+H. Findings and Recommendation for Approval